spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202304.0/marketplace-product-options-feature-integration.md

 ### 2) Set up the database schema and transfer objects

-1. Adjust the schema definition to guarantee unique identifier for each option group:
+1. Adjust the schema definition to guarantee a unique identifier for each option group:

 **src/Pyz/Zed/DataImport/Persistence/Propel/Schema/spy_product_option.schema.xml**